-City Developments Limited has aligned itself with Paris-based asset manager Tikehau Capital and the family office of Singapore billionaire Arvind Tiku in set of transactions that takes their combined holdings in IREIT Global to over 50 percent, according to an announcement yesterday by the Singapore-listed real estate investment trust.
+City Developments Limited has aligned itself with Paris-based asset manager Tikehau Capital and the family office of Singapore billionaire Arvind Tiku in a set of transactions that takes their combined holdings in IREIT Global to over 50 percent, according to an announcement yesterday by the Singapore-listed real estate investment trust.

 In a series of off-market deals carried out this week, CDL raised its stake in the REIT from 12.5 percent to 20.9 percent at a consideration of S$26.1 million ($18 million), while Tikehau paid S$38.7 million to bump up its unitholding from 16.6 percent to 29.2 percent.

 In addition, the Tiku family office – which has an asset portfolio worth $2 billion – purchased a 5.5 percent stake in the REIT for S$17.2 million in a third off-market transaction.